Skip to main content

 STEP 3: FIND BACKGROUND INFORMATION

-SUMMARY: To further understand your topic, use resources such as Google, Wikipedia, textbooks, individuals (librarians, faculty, friends, or family) and library databases (Opposing Viewpoints Research and Center CQ Researcher).
-Note any interesting topics or information in the articles and keep a research notebook on the related topics and key words that you find.
+Gather basic information about your topic to further develop your research question and knowledge of the subject.
+Resources such as Google, Wikipedia, textbooks, individuals (librarians, faculty, friends, or family) and library databases (Opposing Viewpoints Research and CQ Researcher), can give you inspiration for more information to search such as keywords, important events, important figures, or specific ideas.
+Note any interesting topics or information in the articles and keep a research notebook on the related topics and keywords that you find.
 Use this new information to identify the main concepts or keywords in your question.

 STEP 4: DEVELOP A SEARCH STRATEGY TO FIND ADDITIONAL RESOURCES